dennisvoo/BasketballJunkie/README.md

-# NewBA
+# Basketball Junkie
-NewBA is an alternative to the NBA website that allows users to view games, box scores, standings, and team stats, among other features.
+Basketball Junkie is an alternative to the NBA website that allows users to view games, box scores, standings, and team stats, among other features.

 ## Features